-Soil microorganisms release nitrogen tied-up in organic matter over a period of time.
-Release rates from compost are very slow (i.e., over a period of years).
-The need for nitrogen fertilizer is based on the organic content of the soils.
-[Table 3]
+Soil microorganisms release nitrogen tied up in organic matter over a period of time.
+Release rates from compost are very slow (years).
+The need for nitrogen fertilizer is based on the organic matter content of the soil.
+[Table 2]

-Soil Organic Content Routine Application Rate For Gardens

-1% 2 pounds actual N / 1000 square feet

-2-3% 1 pound actual N / 1000 square feet
+Table 2.
+Need for Nitrogen Fertilizer Based on Soil Organic Content Soil Organic Content Routine Application Rate For Gardens 1% 2-3% 4-5% 2 pounds actual N / 1000 square feet 1-pound actual N / 1000 square feet 0

-4-5% 0